SoftwareDeveloperYadavJi/Enterprice-Java/JDBC/README.md

 - `MySQL Server`: Install MySQL Server on your machine.
 You can download it from MySQL's official site.

 - `MySQL JDBC Driver`: Download the MySQL Connector/J from here.
--  I have attached JDBC Driver in this folder Link it to dependence file
+-  I have attached JDBC Driver in this folder Link it to dependence `Project`.